How Many Mesh Nodes Do You Need?

 • The home is very large, requiring full coverage and capacity in all rooms.

-• The building has materials and/or layout that are particularly demanding for wifi.
+• The building is made of materials and/or has a layout that is particularly demanding for wifi.

 Before You Buy